 - Garlic paste

 Depending on your cooking needs and garlic usage, any of those methods for freezing garlic are great.
 The one I use mostly that I’m going to share with you is how to freeze garlic paste.
 But first we have to make the garlic paste.
-Yes, frozen garlic won’t have the crunchy texture of fresh garlic.
-But the flavor definitely stays strong and robust, and it’s way better than the jarred garlic you would find at the grocery store.

 How to make garlic paste

-First, if you’re starting with fresh garlic, peel the garlic completely and remove any green sprouts.
+First, if you’re starting with fresh garlic, peel the garlic completely and remove any large green sprouts.
 I go to the prepared foods section of my local health store and they usually give me a large tub of freshly peeled garlic.

 Just a minute of pulsing in the blender, and we’re in business – garlic paste!
 You can stop when it’s minced or continue until it looks more like a paste like I did here.